-As of 2011, ten acoustic surveys of the Campbell Island Rise spawning grounds have been completed using the R.V.
-Tangaroa, and results of recent surveys were reported by Hanchet et al. (2002, 2003), O'Driscoll et al. (2005), O'Driscoll et al. (2007), Gauthier et al. (2011), and O'Driscoll et al. (2012) and are summarised in Tables 8 and 9.
+As of 2012, ten acoustic surveys of the Campbell Island Rise spawning grounds have been completed using the R.V.
+Tangaroa, and results of recent surveys were reported by Hanchet et al. (2002, 2003), O'Driscoll et al. (2005), O'Driscoll et al. (2007), Gauthier et al. (2011), and O'Driscoll et al. (2012) and are summarised in Table 7.

-The first industry survey of the Campbell stock was carried out from F.V.
+The first industry survey of the Campbell stock (Table 8) was carried out from F.V.
 Aoraki in September 2003 (O'Driscoll & Hanchet 2004).
 This demonstrated that industry vessels with hull-mounted acoustic systems could also be used to collect acoustic data on southern blue whiting in good weather (less than 25 knots of wind).
-However, surveys from industry vessels on the Campbell Island grounds in subsequent years (e.g., O'Driscoll et al. 2006), have not been successful and have not provided estimates useful for assessment.
+However, subsequent surveys from industry vessels on the Campbell Island grounds have not been successful and hence have not provided estimates useful for stock assessment.